Last reviewed 21 March 2025

 Schengen Area

 The Schengen Area remains one of the EU’s great success stories.
 Borderless travel between 25 EU and 4 non-EU states (EFTA) has transformed the offer of multi-country itineraries enjoyed by long-haul visitors in particular.
-The introduction of the Entry/Exit System (EES) and European Travel Information and Authorisation Services (ETIAS) is part of a long term strategy for the Schengen Area.
-Information on the new systems can be found below.
+The introduction of the Entry/Exit System (EES) and European Travel Information and Authorisation System (ETIAS) is part of a long term strategy for the Schengen Area.
+Information on the new schemes can be found below.

 29 Countries are in the Schengen Area – Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland.